Management of LCL/FAK containers during the 2021-22 Brown marmorated stink bug (BMSB) risk season

 Further information on the seasonal measures including treatment requirements is available on the Seasonal Measures for BMSB webpage.

-Importers shipping consignments to Australia during the BMSB risk season should ensure their stakeholders are aware of the risk of BMSB infestation and the importance of preventing infestation prior to shipping.
+Importers and freight forwarders who ship consignments to Australia during the BMSB risk season should ensure their stakeholders are aware of the risk of BMSB infestation and the importance of preventing infestation prior to shipping.

 When deconsolidating goods, care should be taken to inspect locations where BMSB may congregate, including crevices or protected areas of shipping containers, inside the goods, or within packaging material.
 If BMSB are detected, operators and staff must follow normal procedures to secure goods to limit any movement of insects and notify the department immediately.